-Ongoing compliance periods: 2021 to 2023.
+72 Ongoing compliance periods: 2021 to 2023.

-71 Emission allowances include emission units and offset credits.
+73 Emission allowances include emission units and offset credits.

 Despite the fact that an emitter can buy an unlimited number of offset credits, the emitter is limited to using credits for a maximum of 8% of its emissions to help it comply during the period in question.
-Furthermore, five project types may qualify as generating offset credits: destroying methane from a manure pit; destroying or processing methane from landfill sites; destroying substances that weaken the ozone layer contained in insulating foam or used as a refrigerant in refrigerating, freezing and air-conditioning devices; destroying methane from degasification systems in operating coal mines; and destroying methane from ventilation systems in operating coal mines.
+Furthermore, five project types may qualify as generating offset credits: destroying methane from a manure pit; destroying or processing methane from landfill sites; destroying substances that weaken the ozone layer contained in insulating foam or used as a refrigerant in refrigerating, freezing and air-conditioning devices; destroying methane from degasification systems in operating coal mines; and carbon sequestration by means of afforestation or reforestation on land in the private domain.

-To be eligible for a reserve sale, emitters must not hold emission units in their general account that can be used to cover GHG emissions for the current compliance period.
+75 To be eligible for a reserve sale, emitters must not hold emission units in their general account that can be used to cover GHG emissions for the current compliance period.